shane1595042264/Onenote-Groomer/docs/PRIVACY_POLICY.md

 ## 👨‍👩‍👧‍👦 Children's Privacy

-OneNote Groomer is intended for general audiences and does not knowingly collect data from children under 13.
+DocFlow AI is intended for general audiences and does not knowingly collect data from children under 13.

 ## 📝 Changes to This Policy